top of page

 Interaction between history, social context, and action patterns

 Most of our projects are centered around furthering our understanding on how agents’ histories (e.g. having been diagnosed with a disorder, meeting a participant in the laboratory setting versus completing studies with a friend, having gone through a global pandemic) affect the unfolding patterns of action and task performance in varying situations.
+More recently, we have also started considering situations in which there is human-AI interaction, so including an artificial agent in an interaction.

 Current Projects